Hosted Phone System: Features, Benefits, Pros & Cons

 6) Auto attendants

 You don’t need a receptionist to screen and divert incoming calls if your hosted phone provider offers auto attendants.

-This automated message asks what a caller needs help with, and passes them to the most relevant person.
+You can set up rules for the system online.
+So, if someone calls your business phone number and presses #2 for a customer support agent, you’ve already got rules for which agent’s line will ring.
 (If you’ve got a call center, you can even opt for a group of agents’ lines to ring.
 The hosted phone system sends them to the next available agent.)

-7) Superb call quality
+7) HD call quality

 A common concern for businesses switching to a VoIP-based phone system is the call quality.
 They assume that the quality will suffer because the connections aren’t wired (and internet connections can be unstable).

-That isn’t true.
-In fact, hosted VoIP calls are much clearer than traditional phone lines.
-You’ll need a decent internet connection that’s at least 100 Kbps, but most ISPs provide at least a hundred times that (10 Mb).
 That means you’re likely already set up to make and receive high-quality calls through a virtual phone system, even if you’re making long-distance calls.

 There’s no doubt that a cloud-hosted phone system is the way forward.
 Long gone are the days of copper wires creating mazes around your office and tired technology that needs replacing every few months.